kraxel-dev/rpg_svo_pro_drive/README.md

 #### Pose format

-Poses of external odometry source should be published as dynamic tf.
+Publish poses of external odometry source as dynamic tf.
 If your pose is only being published as `odometry` or `pose` msg you can write a small python node that subscribes to these msgs and publish corresponding tfs accordingly.
-Make sure to feed your parameter file the exact names of child and parent frame of your pose tf at [this location](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/param/pinhole_zed2i.yaml#L141).
+Make sure to feed the exact names of `child` and `parent` frame of your pose tf at [this section](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/param/pinhole_zed2i.yaml#L141) of your parameter file.
 Otherwise SVO interface will fail to fetch your pose from the tf tree to use as motion prior.

 #### Coordinate frame convetion of external poses